TPO vs SPF: Which Roof Is Better for Your School?

 NOTE: Being able to shorten the project in half saves tremendously on labor costs.

-TPO vs SPF: Which roofing type is better on Tectum?
+TPO vs Spray foam roofing: Which system is better on Tectum?

 If you’re a building supervisor at a school district, I’m sure you know about tectum.
 Tectum is the type of decking material that makes up most school roofs.
 Schools especially use tectum over a gym because it’s great for sound control and acoustics.